kikiutils/node-shared/README.md

 - 📅 Handy datetime utilities for formatting and manipulation
 - 🔢 Enum helpers for extracting string and number values
 - 🌱 Environment variable checker to ensure required values are set
-- 🛡️ Middleware for logging in Hono framework
 - 📈 Simple math utility for percentage calculations
 - 💎 Utility for formatting numbers prettily
 - 📜 Pino logging integration for enhanced log management